 1. Plan your trip and inform others about the route you have selected.

-2. Adapt your planned route according to your ability and the conditions.
+2. Adapt your planned route according to your abilities and the conditions.

 4. Be prepared for bad weather and frost, even on short trips.

-5. Bring the necessary equipment, so you can aid yourself and others.
+5. Bring the necessary equipment, so you can assist yourself and others.

 6. Choose safe routes.
 Recognise avalanche terrain and unsafe ice.